yona-av/football_matches_classifier/README.md

-## Data part - Scraping, Processing and Analysis
+## Data  - Scraping, Processing and Analysis
 * **Scraping:**
       In order to gather the data for this project I wrote a web scraper using BeautifulSoup package.
 It scraped the data from the sporsts statistics website fbref.com.
 The matches I included are from the LaLiga (first spanish football   division) seasones 2017-2022.
 I included the teams that participated in LA-Liga for those five consecutive seasones (in other words the teams that didnt relegate).